rackerlabs/rackspace-how-to/content/rackspace-email/password-management-and-best-practices.md

     - Be cautious of any email that includes a link or attachment, regardless of who it appears to be sent from.
     - Install an antivirus program.

-**Hammering** - Hackers will try a list of common passwords against a list of usernames in hopes that a user will match a common password.
+**Dictionary Attack** - Hackers will try a list of common passwords against a list of usernames in hopes that a user will match a common password.

-    - Create a stronger password.
+    - Create a unique password.
 Is the password you are considering on a list of *Top 25 Most Common Passwords*?
-Is the password similar in any way?
 If so, you are a prime target for this attack and should strengthen your password.

 **Proof compromise** Password reset protocols are typically based off of alternate contact information like phone numbers or email address.
 If a hacker has the information to reset your password, they have no need for you current password.

-    - Always keep any contact information current so that outdated information cannot be used to reset your password.
+    - Always keep contact information current so that outdated information cannot be used to impersonate you.

 ### Password best practices

 Meeting password requirements does not create a password robust enough to stop someone determined to access your account.
 While password requirements help prevent the most egregious of weak passwords, they do not make a password unbreakable.

-1. User education.
-A compromise that starts with one user will quickly spread to many.
-Ensure that your users are taking precautions and know
+1. **User education**.
+A compromise typically starts with one user, and quickly spreads through a whole company.
+Ensure that your users are taking precautions and know password best practices.

-Consider the following when crafting a new password:

-  - Do some research.
-Is the password you are considering on a list of *Top 25 Most Common Passwords*?
-If so, you need to start from scratch and craft a new password.
-  - Have you used this password before?
-If so it is time to move on to something new.
-  - Do you use this password for other websites or logins?
-This is never a good idea.
-If one account is compromised, they are all compromised.
+2. **Avoid patterns**.
+Patterns are the key to a hackers success.
+People are very predictable and as such, make predictable passwords.

-  - Are you repeating patterns in your password? *fourfour44!!* may satisfy a password requirement but it is easily predicted by a program trying to access your most valuable information.
+    - Do you repeat words or characters in your password to meet the character length requirement? *fourfour44!!*  or *PasswordPassword* may satisfy a password length requirement but it is easily predicted by a program trying to access your most valuable information.

-  - Are there patterns in your password construction?
-An example would be a password containing a capital letter at the beginning of the password, a symbol at the end and a number in the last two characters.
+    - Are you reusing passwords for multiple sites, application or accounts?
+If your social media account is compromised, a hackers is going to try to access any other accounts you have elsewhere.
+Reusing passwords ensures that they will succeed.

+    - Is your password construction similar every time you change it?
+        - Examine the password example *Predictable2017*.
+The first letter is capitalized and the password ends in a number.
+Many people construct their passwords this way which is why a malicious hacking program will always check for it.
+        - You may think you can throw off the hacker with some character substitutions like *Pr3dictab132017*.
+This is also a predictable pattern that many people use in passwords.

+    - Changing aspects of your password is not really changing your password.
+It is only a good idea to implement a password change schedule if you truly create a new unique password each time.

+3. **Password strength**.
+Character requirements and password length are only useful if you avoid patterns and be vigilant against attacks like **phishing**, **malware**, **proof attacks** and the like.

+    - Avoiding patterns is going to be your primary goal when creating a password.
+The more unique you make the password, the better.

-  - Do not use personal information or common words or phrases in your password.
+    - Do not include public or personal information about yourself or those close to you in the password.

-        - Do not include your birthday
-        - Do not include a family member's birthday
-        - Do not include your initials

-  - Create a memorable password by creating a very unique password!
+        - No birthdays.
+        - No pet names.

-        - Example: on3DayWew!llAllH4vEhoV3r:Cars
+        - No anniversaries.
+        - No company names, founding dates, addresses, etc.

+    - Create a memorable password by creating a unique password.
+An overtly unique password will provide password strength as well as preserve user experience.
+If a user finds a password too difficult to remember, they can fall into bad habits by creating a weaker password that is easier to remember.

+    - Example: *oneDayWew!llAllH4vEhoV6r:Cars*   In this example, instead of substituting letters for similar looking numbers, I substitute random numbers.
+Instead of capitalizing the first character, I leave it lower case.
+Instead of ending the password with a number, I end with a word.
+This password as no trace of my company or personal life.
+I will remember it because I think a hover car would be fun!

 It is no longer a question of if a password can be cracked, but how long it will take to crack it.
-Many password can be cracked in minutes or hours, but a great password will take decades or a millennia for a program to crack.
+Many password can be cracked in minutes or hours, but a proper password will take decades or a millennia for a program to crack.